Teach English in Thailand

 - Greenheart Travel T-Shirt

-*Program does not include: your airfare to Bangkok, visa fee ($80 USD), meals, visa renewal trips, daily local transportation, or rent during your teaching contract
+*Program does not include: your airfare to Bangkok or Chiang Mai, visa fee ($80 USD), meals, daily local transportation, or rent during your teaching contract.
+Accommodation assistance is provided with the program, but rent will be your responsibility.

 Picture yourself abroad and scroll through our participant’s Instagram posts at #GreenheartTravel!